JoaoLopesF/SerialDebug/README.md

                           not use F(), due RAM is more faster than Flash memory

       - Disabled -> example of how disable features, or entire SerialDebug

+    Note: for low memory boards, as UNO, please open only the basic example.

 To add __SerialDebug__ to your Arduino project: